ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

   > is it sufficient? why putting it in every receipt then?
 What are those other parameters?
 I was expecting a public key or a certificate.

-- The Tree algorithm used for issuing receipts, and their additional global parameters, if any.
+- The Tree algorithm used for issuing receipts, and its additional global parameters, if any.
 This document creates a registry (see {{tree-alg-registry}}) and describes an initial set of tree algorithms.

   > The architecture also has fixed TS registration policies.